Prompting-based Temporal Domain Generalization: Appendix

 \mysubsubsection{{Temporal prompt} generator} We employ a transformer with a single encoder layer and 1 heads as our temporal prompt generator.
 The transformer's hidden layers have a consistent 128-dimensional configuration.

-\subsection{Non-Sequential Temporal Prompt Learning}
+\subsection{Non-sequential temporal prompt learning}

 In the main paper, temporal prompts are generated sequentially.
-However, an alternative method exists to generate them non-sequentially.
-In this approach, we opt for a non-sequential training paradigm, wherein the model is exposed to all source domains simultaneously during the training process.
+An alternative option is to generate them non-sequentially.
+In this experiment, we opt for a non-sequential training paradigm, wherein the model is exposed to all source domains simultaneously during the training process.
 To be precise, the temporal prompt generator, denoted as $g_{\omega}$, takes all domain-specific prompts $P_{S1}, P_{S2},\ldots, P_{S(\tau)}$, and generates temporal prompts $P_{T2}, P_{T3},\ldots, P_{T(\tau+1)}$.
-Table~\ref{tab:appendix1} compares performance of sequential temporal prompt generation vs non-sequential prompt generation, as it can be seen performance is on par with the main method and performance wise it is hard to say which method is superior.
+Table~\ref{tab:appendix1} compares performance of sequential temporal prompt generation vs non-sequential prompt generation, and it can be seen that performance is on par with the main method.